bjoerge/git-upstream-watch/README.md

-    -w, --watch                      Keep checking upstream branch at regular intervals -n, --notifyinterval [interval]  Don't notify about each repo more often than every n seconds -i, --interval [interval]        Recheck for changes in upstream branch every n seconds -c, --command [command]          Command to execute in repo dir when divergence is found.
+    -w, --watch                      Keep checking upstream branch at regular intervals -n, --notifyinterval [interval]  Don't notify about each repo more often than every n seconds -i, --interval [interval]        Recheck for changes in upstream branch every n seconds -c, --cmd [command]              Command to execute in repo dir when divergence is found.
 I.e. "git pull"
 ```

 Instead of listing each repodir, wildcard paths/glob strings are supported.